DanielCiccy/habitat-du-roi/SMART_AGREEMENT_INDEX.md

-# Smart Agreement Indexed: A Hybrid Approach to Web3 Contractualization
+# Smart Agreement Indexed: an hybrid approach to Web3 contractualization

 ## Context